skip to main content

 Read Time: 3 minutes

-It all started 25 years ago with a memo.
+It all started in 1997 with a memo.

-In 1997, three Cargill employees — James Quenzer, Dan Larson and Kevin Horne — sent a memorandum to Nancy Siska, then head of human resources, requesting the formation of a gay employee resource group.
+That year, three Cargill employees — James Quenzer, Dan Larson and Kevin Horne — sent a memorandum to Nancy Siska.
+Their request to the then head of human resources: form a gay employee resource group.

 That memo led, in 2000, to the birth of the Rainbow Alliance Employee Council, now known as the Cargill Pride Network (CPN).

 Today, the rainbow flag flies high at Cargill facilities around the world.
 Pride Month in June is celebrated across the company.
-And as it celebrates its 25th birthday, the Pride Network is an important part of Cargill’s diversity, equity and inclusion efforts.
+And the Pride Network remains an important part of Cargill’s diversity, equity and inclusion culture.

 “The Cargill Pride Network exists to foster an equitable, safe and supportive business environment for lesbian, gay, bisexual, transgender, queer and allied employees,” says David Zwak, co-chair of the network.
-“By embracing our employees’ uniqueness, we create an environment where all employees can thrive.”
+“By embracing our employees’ uniqueness, we create an inclusive workplace where all people can thrive.”

 What started as a safe space for people in the LGBTQ+ community to meet has grown exponentially over the past quarter-century.

-The Pride Network now has over 1,500 members around the world.
+The Pride ERG (employee resource group) now has over 1,300 members around the world.
 In Brazil, the group has advocated for transgender access to employment and education, resulting in CPN representation at every operations facility in the country.
+Across Latin America, CPN has improved transgender hiring initiatives, resulting in 40 transgender individuals joining Cargill since 2018.

 “We’re contributing to build an inclusive culture, workforce protections and benefits, gender affirmation, and education on the use of pronouns,” says Katy Nordhagen, Cargill Pride Network co-chair.

-On top of that, Cargill received a perfect score in the latest Corporate Equality Index, a report published by the Human Rights Campaign Foundation to rate the treatment of LGBTQ+ employees in the U.S. That’s Cargill’s 19th perfect score in a row, highlighting the company’s commitment to putting people first.
+The Human Rights Campaign Foundation has rewarded this positive impact.
+Cargill just received a perfect score in its latest Corporate Equality Index, which rates U.S. workplaces on LGBTQ+ equality.
+That’s Cargill’s 19th in a row, highlighting the company’s commitment to putting people first.

 As the Pride Network has grown, so have the group’s goals and challenges.
-Today, CPN is working hard to empower allies to engage with the LGBTQ+ community.
+Today, ERG members are working hard to empower allies to engage with the LGBTQ+ community.

 David Webster, Cargill’s chief risk officer and leader of the Food Ingredients and Bioindustrial enterprise, is one such ally.
 The executive sponsor of the Pride Network says his journey to allyship and advocacy is rooted in his family history — but adds that’s not a prerequisite to supporting the cause.